rodeloescueta/puppeteer-scraper-deployment/memory-bank/activeContext.md

    - Node.js with Express for the backend
    - Puppeteer-core with Browserbase for web scraping
    - Docker for containerization
-   - Simple file-based or environment variable API key authentication
+   - Environment variable-based API key authentication

 2. **Architecture Decisions**:

-   - Single Docker service for the backend (simpler MVP)
+   - Single Docker service for the backend
    - RESTful API design for scraper endpoints
-   - Factory pattern for scraper instantiation
+   - Mock browser pattern for development
    - Middleware pattern for request handling and authentication
+   - Fallback mechanism to mock browser when Browserbase is unavailable

 3. **Open Questions**:
-   - How to efficiently manage the 3 concurrent browser session limit
+   - How to optimize Browserbase usage for production with the 3 concurrent session limit
-   - Best approach for error handling and retries
+   - Best approach for error handling for scraping failures
-   - Level of result processing (raw text vs. structured data)
-   - Simplest yet secure method for API key management without a database
+   - Future endpoints beyond the crypto endpoint

 ## Next Steps

-1. **Immediate Tasks** (MVP Development):
+1. **Immediate Tasks**:

-   - Set up project repository with initial structure
-   - Create Docker configuration (Dockerfile and docker-compose.yml)
-   - Implement basic Express server with health check endpoint
-   - Create Browserbase account and test connectivity
+   - ✅ Set up Browserbase account and integrate API key (completed)

-2. **Short-term Tasks** (First Endpoints):

-   - Implement authentication middleware with API key validation
-   - Create the "/crypto" endpoint with the provided script
+   - ✅ Test the crypto endpoint with real browser integration (completed)
-   - Adapt script to use Browserbase and handle dynamic parameters
-   - Implement basic error handling and logging

-3. **Medium-term Tasks** (Additional Features):

-   - Develop the "/text" endpoint with Readability integration
+   - Add the text extraction endpoint
+   - Enhance error handling for production

+2. **Short-term Tasks**:

+   - Add comprehensive logging
-   - Implement rate limiting and request queuing
+   - Implement rate limiting strategies
-   - Add metrics collection and monitoring
+   - Add metrics collection
-   - Create documentation for API usage
+   - Create more detailed API documentation

+3. **Medium-term Tasks**:

+   - Add more scraping endpoints
+   - Implement caching for frequent requests
+   - Add monitoring and alerting

-4. **Future Considerations** (Post-MVP):
+4. **Future Considerations**:
-   - Add PostgreSQL database for persistent storage
+   - Persistent storage for scraped data
-   - Additional scraper endpoints as needed
-   - Advanced caching mechanisms
+   - Advanced request queuing
    - Horizontal scaling options
-   - Enhanced monitoring and alerting
+   - User management system